JuliaPlanners/PDDL.jl/docs/src/ref/utilities.md

 # Utilities

-PDDL.jl provides a variety of utilities for working with and manipulating planning domains, including plan simulation, domain grounding, and tools for domain and formula analysis.
+PDDL.jl provides a variety of utilities for working with and manipulating planning domains, including plan simulation, domain grounding, domain caching, and tools for domain and formula analysis.

 ## Simulation